-There are 3 types of tools you will find here which can all be used with FlowJo:
+There are four types of tools here, which can all be used with FlowJo:

-Yea, we can cluster that.
-If you have an algorithm or application that needs to do something upon opening or saving OR you would like exported population data and user-specified parameters passed to your application, we can do that.
+Yeah, we can cluster that.
+If you have an algorithm or application that needs to do something upon opening or saving, or you would like exported population data and user-specified parameters passed to your application, we can do that.
 In fact, we can bring the clusters back into FlowJo so everyone can use what you have written.
-To learn more, please see our FlowJo for developers page (coming soon).
+To learn more, please see our FlowJo for Developers page (coming soon).

 ...and please be sure to let people know what script you used.

-Drop us a line - email@example.com and firstname.lastname@example.org
+Drop us a line at email@example.com or firstname.lastname@example.org.